Conreality/sdk.conreality.org/ruby/index.rst

 Conreality Software Development Kit (SDK) for Ruby
 **************************************************

-The Conreality SDK for Ruby is currently under active development at: https://github.com/conreality/conreality.rb
+The Conreality SDK for Ruby is currently at an early development stage at: https://github.com/conreality/conreality.rb

 .. note::